 - Take oral temperatures when possible and rectal ones when not.
 Ear, sticker, pacifier and temporal artery thermometers are not reliable.
 Stick to a good, old-fashioned digital thermometer for the best accuracy.
 As far as how frequently a fever needs to be checked, once a day is sufficient.

 - There is not a maximum number on the thermometer that means go to the emergency room, unless your child stops drinking, urinating or responding well.
 But if children are doing all three, parents can monitor them from home.

 - Your goal should be your child’s comfort, not reducing the fever.
 Be generous with fluids, ice chips and popsicles.
 Dress children in light clothing and give tepid baths to help cool them down.
 Don’t use rubbing alcohol as this can be absorbed into the skin.
 Give fever reducers only if your child feels uncomfortable, not solely to reduce the temperature.
 And don’t alternate fever-reducing medications, as this could lead to overdosing or excessive medication that your child doesn’t need.

-There are times you should seek medical attention when your child has a fever such as:
+However, experts also say that there are times you should seek medical attention for a fever ^

 - A child who is undergoing chemotherapy or has a compromised immune system

 - If there is no clear source for the child’s fever (no cough, runny nose or known pain) and the fever has lasted for 2-3 days

 - If a fever lasts for more than 5 days, see a physician, even if your child looks well.”

 Loyola Medicine: Let Fever Might Be Your Child’s Friend (emphasis mine)